-There comes a time in everyone’s career when vulnerability rears is ugly head.
+There comes a time in everyone’s career when vulnerability rears its ugly head.
 It often pops up when having to make an important decision in your business.
-As an entrepreneur, you fight with the idea of giving into that emotion.
+As an entrepreneur, you fight with the idea of giving in to that emotion.

 Is vulnerability a sign of weakness?

 This a very human emotion and everyone experiences it, even in running a business.
 It shows everyone who you are as a human being.
 While many find it to be a bad trait, approaching it in the right way could lead to self-improvement and greater business success.

 Vulnerability as an entrepreneur comes in many forms.
 Failure is one of them.